 Whitebark pine is important to wildlife primarily because the large and nutritious seeds it produces are an excellent and preferred food source for many animals.
 Whitebark pine seeds weigh an average 180 mg compared to 3 – 13 mg for the seeds other trees in whitebark pine forests (McCaughey et al. 1986).
 They contain by weight about 52% fat, 21 % carbohydrates, and 21% protein (Lanner and Gilbert 1994).
 Their large size, high nutrient content, and durability make whitebark pine seeds a high-quality, concentrated, and long-lasting food source.
 The seeds remain viable when buried for 12 months or more in squirrel middens or nutcracker caches; other high-elevation foods are more ephemeral.
 Typically, birds and mammals harvest almost all the viable seeds produced.

 Red squirrels focus their foraging activities on whitebark pine seeds whenever they are available, virtually ignoring other foods.
 They are the most efficient of all whitebark pine seed harvesters because they can cut down and cache cones quickly.
 Squirrels also guard their caches from most other seed predators – bears are a notable exception.
-In mixed stands of whitebark pine in Squaw Basin, WY, red squirrels accounted for 63% of all whitebark pine seeds taken by vertebrates (Hutchins and Lanner 1982).
+In one study of mixed stands of whitebark pine in Wyoming, red squirrels accounted for 63% of all whitebark pine seeds taken by vertebrates (Hutchins and Lanner 1982).
 However, in nearly pure stands of whitebark pine, squirrel densities tend to be low (Reinhart and Mattson 1990, Mattson 2000) and Clark’s nutcrackers harvest most of the seeds.
 Squirrel populations are highest where mature whitebark pine is mixed with other conifers.
 In these stands, alternate foods are available during years of low whitebark pine cone production.
 Because whitebark pine cones do not open and fall from the tree upon ripening and bears are rarely able to reach the cones while still on the tree, squirrels perform a critical function for bears by harvesting cones and bringing them to ground level (Hutchins and Lanner 1982).
 Squirrels also do the bears the favor of concentrating cones in large caches in middens of spongy cone debris accumulated over many years of squirrel activity.

 Whitebark pine seeds are an important food for grizzly bears (Ursus arctos) and black bears (U. americanus) wherever whitebark pine is common.
 This has been documented in the Montana and Wyoming in the Whitefish Range (Tisch 1961), East Front of the Rocky Mountains (Mattson and Jonkel 1990), Scapegoat Wilderness (Craighead et al. 1982), and Yellowstone National Park (Kendall 1983).
 Bears have two options for obtaining seeds; climbing trees to harvest cones or raiding squirrel middens.
 Cones are available in some areas on stunted trees that bears are able to climb.
 Because mature grizzly bears have long front claws that make them much less adept at climbing, black bears are more commonly observed feeding on whitebark pine cones in trees.
 However, in general, both black bears and grizzly bears obtain virtually all their whitebark pine seeds from squirrel caches (Mattson and Jonkel 1990, Mattson and Reinhart 1994).